New Additions: A Day in Little River: Things to Do, Eating, Shopping, Culture

 7289 NW 2ND AVE

 Neutral interiors welcome you into this neighborhood restaurant serving naturally leavened sourdough pizza, vegetable forward starters, and natural wines in a relaxed, indoor-outdoor space.
-Keep an eye out for their monthly Sunday Supper, where they bring chefs from all over the world for one night of special pizzas and dishes.
 Voted one of America’s best new restaurants of 2021 by Esquire.

 where to eat in little river in miami, miamicurated